liflab/beepbeep-3-book/markdown/palettes/README.md

 ![Producing a scatterplot from a source of random values.](CumulativeScatterplot.png)

 This drawing introduces a few new boxes.
-The one at the far right is the `BitmapJFrame`; its input pipe is colored in light green, which represents byte arrays.
+The one at the far right is the `BitmapJFrame`; its input pipe is coloured in light green, which represents byte arrays.
 The box at its left is the `DrawPlot` processor.
 This processor is depicted with an icon indicating the type of plot that must be produced (here, a two-dimensional scatterplot).
 Yet to the left of this box is the `TableUpdateStream` processor.
 Next to each of its input pipes, a label indicates the name of the column that will be populated by values from that stream.
-The output pipe of this processor is colored in dark blue, which represents `Table` objects.
+The output pipe of this processor is coloured in dark blue, which represents `Table` objects.

 Running this program will pop a window containing a plot, whose contents are updated once every second (due to the action of an intermediate `Pump` object).
 The window should look like this one: